-AAP leader Satyendar Jain getting foot massages in Tihar jail, alleges BJP
+BJP files complaint against Satyendar Jain for allegedly getting foot massages in Tihar Jail

-The Aam Aadmi Party claimed that the massages were part of the Delhi minister’s treatment regimen.
+The Aam Aadmi Party claimed that the massages were part of the Delhi minister’s treatment regimen for a spine injury.

-Several leaders of the Bharatiya Janata Party on Saturday shared purported videos of Delhi minister Satyendar Jain receiving foot massages in jail, and alleged that he was receiving special treatment behind bars.
+The Bharatiya Janata Party filed a police complaint against Delhi minister Satyendar Jain on Saturday, after several of its leaders shared purported videos of him receiving foot massages in jail and alleged that he was receiving special treatment behind bars, the Hindustan Times reported.

 The close circuit television visuals show Jain receiving foot massages while reading documents and lying down on a bed.
 As per the CCTV footage, one of the videos is from September 13, while the other is from September 14.
-Scroll.in cannot verify the authenticity of the videos.
+Scroll.in has not verified the authenticity of the videos.

+In the complaint, BJP leaders Parvesh Sahib Singh, Manjinder Singh Sirsa and Tajinder Pal Singh Bagga have accused Jain of violating the Delhi Prisons Act, 2000.
+They have also named Delhi Chief Minister Arvind Kejriwal in the complaint for not taking any action against Jain.

-Commenting on the videos, the BJP’s social media chief Amit Malviya alleged that Jain was also provided several other facilities “in gross violation of jail rules”, including a television set, a bed and bottled water.
+Earlier on Saturday, BJP social media chief Amit Malviya had shared the video, alleging that Jain was also provided several other facilities “in gross violation of jail rules”, including a television set, a bed and bottled water.
 The BJP leader asked why Jain was still a minister in the Delhi government.

 “Why would [Delhi Chief Minister Arvind] Kejriwal not sack him?” he asked.
 “What is he scared of?”